kuonanhong/audiomate/paper/paper.md

 * Validate data for specific requirements (e.g Check if all samples have assigned a label)

 # Use cases
-Audiomate has a lot of use cases.
+Audiomate can be used for a variety of use cases.
-Two of them are described here.
+Two of them are described here to show possible scenarios where the usage of audiomate might be helpful.

 ## Training ASR Model with Mozilla's DeepSpeech
 For training an automatic speech recognition model, for example Mozilla's implementation of DeepSpeech (https://github.com/mozilla/DeepSpeech) can be used.
 In order to do that, we first need to convert our dataset to the format of the DeepSpeech implementation.
-Using audiomate, we can load the given dataset and store it in the specific dataset.
+Using audiomate, we can load the given dataset and store it in the format of DeepSpeech.
 Of course, it requires audiomate to have the specific reader and writer.
 But, once having them, they can be used in many ways.
-Assume, we decide to change to Kaldi instead of DeepSpeech, we just change one line to use the audiomate method to store the data in Kaldi's format.
+Assume, we decide to change to Kaldi instead of DeepSpeech, we just change one line to use another audiomate writer that stores the data in Kaldi's format.

 ## Training a Neural Network recognizing Music
-We want to train a neural network, that detects segments in an audio stream that contains music.
+We want to train a neural network detecting segments in an audio stream that contains music.
-For that we want to use the MUSAN dataset [@musan2015] and the GTZAN dataset [@GTZAN].
+To do so, we intend to use the MUSAN dataset [@musan2015] and the GTZAN dataset [@GTZAN].
-To train the DNN we use for example PyTorch (https://pytorch.org/).
+For training the DNN, we use for example PyTorch (https://pytorch.org/).
-With audiomate, we can loaded both datasets with a single line of code.
+With audiomate, we can load both datasets with a single line of code.
 Furthermore, we can merge them to a single set.
 In order to test our model, we also can split the data into two subsets with audiomate.
 Without knowing how the audio is stored on the filesystem,